clem9669/wordlists/README.md

 I recommand running hashcat rule on the wordlist then crack avoiding to have duplicate hash calculation (ex: password & password1 will be computed twice in hashcat with the rules.)

-> **Warning**: the list sum is ~ 800'000 words.
+> **Warning**: the list sum is ~ 700'000 words.
-> Multipled with the rule at https://github.com/clem9669/hashcat-rule, you have roughly 3'596'000'000 passwords.
+> Multipled with the rule at https://github.com/clem9669/hashcat-rule (\~ 12'000), you have roughly 8'400'000'000 passwords.

 The lists could have **duplicates** so do not forget to **deduplicate** before cracking. (https://stackoverflow.com/questions/9377040/remove-duplicate-entries-in-a-bash-script)

+⚠️⚠️⚠️

+I have recently heard of https://github.com/nil0x42/duplicut !

+It aims to uniq huge wordlist !
+I recommand you to give it a try.

 The following projects could interest you:
   - https://github.com/mxrch/penglab: Abuse of Google Colab for Cracking
   - https://github.com/danielmiessler/SecLists/: Tons of Lists
   - https://github.com/hashcat/hashcat: Hashcat
   - https://github.com/openwall/john: John (jtr)
+  - https://github.com/nil0x42/duplicut: Remove duplicates in huge lists

 <!-- ROADMAP -->
 ## Roadmap